HarryCashel/FlaskReddit/README.md

 The purpose is to create a simple CRUD-based application that can be interacted with via an API client such as Postman or through the web interface via a browser.
-This project was built to test my skills and learn the flow of creating a web application from the ground up.
+I built this project to test my skills and learn the flow of creating a web application from the ground up.
+I have utilised my own knowledge of Python, Postregsql, Amazon Web Services to code an API, an application and host a database on the cloud.
+I used this application to perfect what I know and research and learn what I do not.
+Above all this was a passion project that I have had for a long time with the intention to display my knowledge.

 ---
-### 3. Scope (libraries, dependencies etc)
+### 3. Scope (Libraries, Dependencies, Networks, Frameworks, etc.)

 Two data models are implemented on a PostgreSQL database with one-to-one, one-to-many and many-to-many relationships.
 One database for testing/development and another database for production.
 These are hosted on a single AWS EC2 instance.